trietngo/CS8764-GestureControl-Cpp/README.md

 Fist and Hand Models acquired from Sandeep Sthapit: https://github.com/Sandeep-Sthapit/HandGestureDetection

 How to run the detection program from the terminal:
 1. Make sure OpenCV and CMake are installed on your system.
+Currently, only Windows is supported.
 2. Create a build folder: "mkdir build".
 Then access the folder: "cd build"
 3. Replace the Fist and Hand Models paths with those from the Resource folder in your system.
 4. Type "cmake .." to initialize the Makefile